THE VOLGA GERMANS IN PORTLAND

 -- Peter Sinner

 Bands would play on festive occasions such as holidays and weddings.
 Commonly used instruments were the Hackbrett (hammered dulcimer), Zieharmonika (accordion), violin, and various brass instruments.
-The accordion was invented about 1845 in Vienna, Austria and it would have taken some time for it to find its way to the lower Volga region.
-Prior to that time, the violin provided the primary structure to the music.
+The accordion was invented in Vienna, Austria, around 1845, and it would have taken some time to reach the lower Volga region.
+Before that time, the violin provided the primary structure to the music.

-The best known Volga German musician in Portland was Billy Starkel.
-Billy played regularly in Las Vegas, Los Angeles, Honolulu, and for many years at the Hilton Hotel in Portland.
+The best-known Volga German musician in Portland was Billy Starkel.
+Billy played regularly in Las Vegas, Los Angeles, and Honolulu, as well as at the Hilton Hotel in Portland, for many years.
 Billy's father, Henry Starkel, was an accordion player who performed at weekend dances in a large hall above Weimer's Hardware and Furniture Store on Union Avenue.

 My father was an ‘old country’ accordionist and he started me out on the old button row accordion.
 We’d sometimes play in grange halls and they’d only heat these halls up once while.
 The old piano would sit there in the cold for weeks and then they’d light up the big-potbellied stove and the piano would swell up.
 Then, my father would have to get bailing wire to help tune the piano so my mother could play it. -- Billy Starkel